smatechnologies/opcon-deploy-training/docs/Deploy Exercise 7.md

 2. Go to the **Scripts** section and open the **Script Repository** window
 3. Check if the ```Create_Folder``` and the ```SetThreshold``` Scripts exist
 4. If they do exist, double click on each in turn to open the **Versions** window and make a note of how many versions exist for each
-5. Now open the Deploy Client using your **Windows Authentication**
+5. Now open the Deploy Client.
 6. Go to the **Scripts** section and click on the Deploy link - This should open the **Select Scripts** window
 7. You will notice the ```Create_Folder``` script listed in the top half of the screen - Click the ```>``` next to ```Create_Folder``` to show the available versions
 8. Right-Click the most recent version and select **View Script Content** - Once you have checked the contents of the Script click the **Close** button